 The adequacy between the subject of the message and the content is determining in the perception of pressure.

 For example, a non-commercial object with commercial content will get a higher number of unsubscribes than if the object had been commercial.
-So be careful with ambiguous objects, always be honest, which should not prevent you from being funny with an offbeat tone ????
+So beware of ambiguous objects: always be honest, but don't let that stop you from being funny and offbeat.

 The idea is to adapt the sending rhythm according to the opening activity of your contacts.
 I refer you to the article written a few weeks ago on this subject Christmas campaigns: how to address your inactive contacts?